williamx98/WXCP_Yelp/README.md

 ## Notes

 The Yelp API will sometimes not have an image url avaible i.e business["image_path"] = "".
 This is problematic since it's not nil until it's forced unwrapped.
 Business class has been adjusted accordingly.

+The YelpClient class wasn't setup to allow changing of locations.
+The default location is San Francisco.
+I have changed the pre-made YelpClient to allow for extra functionality.

 ## License